Fiction Records: History

 Starting in 1995, Fiction became dormant as a label, apart from the occasional Cure release, and focused exclusively on Fiction Songs, who partnered with Bertelsmann Music Group to form a joint venture publishing company and moved their New York offices to the Bertelsmann Building at 1540 Broadway in Times Square in 1994; Fiction's headquarters were unchanged.
 However, BMG eventually acquired Fiction Songs and its catalog in 2001.
-Besides being the publisher for the Cure and other Fiction artists, Fiction Songs was also home to hip hop/electronic artist Stereo MCs, producer and songwriter Cameron McVey, the Jungle Brothers, Primitive Radio Gods, and NY Loose.
+Besides being the publisher for the Cure and other Fiction artists, Fiction Songs was also home to hip hop/electronic artists Stereo MCs, producer and songwriter Cameron McVey, the Jungle Brothers, Primitive Radio Gods, and NY Loose.

-In 1992, the Fiction headquarters at Charlotte Street served as the first home to XFM London co founded by Parry.
-A benefit concert called 'Great Xpectations' was held in support of the station on 13 June 1993 at Finsbury Park in London.
-A live album of the concert titled Great Xpectations Live was released in July 1993 on Fiction and included performances by The Cure, Damon Albarn & Graham Coxon, Belly and Catherine Wheel.
+In 1992, the Fiction headquarters at Charlotte Street served as the first home to XFM co-founded by Parry.
+A benefit concert called Great Xpectations was held in support of the station on 13 June 1993 at Finsbury Park in London.
+A live album of the concert titled Great Xpectations Live was released in July 1993 on Fiction and included performances by the Cure, Damon Albarn and Graham Coxon, Belly, and Catherine Wheel.

 In January 2004, Joe Munns, Paul Smernicki and Beastman revived Fiction to "give Polydor a bit more of a guitar stronghold", as their roster then consisted mostly of pop acts.
-The first release on the "new" Fiction was the Snow Patrol single "Run", which entered the UK Singles Chart at No. 5.
+The first release on the "new" Fiction was the Snow Patrol single "Run", which entered the UK singles chart at No. 5.
 The subsequent Snow Patrol album, Final Straw, went on to sell over two million copies worldwide.
 In January 2014, Universal Music Group restructured Fiction as a standalone label, removing it from Polydor's corporate affiliation.

 Artists

-The current Fiction stable includes Crystal Castles, Tame Impala, The Mysterines, Death From Above 1979, The Maccabees, Spector, HEALTH, Mini Mansions, Fryars, Kate Boy, Meanwhile, Palace, The Amazons, Another Sky, The Big Moon and Kaiser Chiefs.
+The current Fiction stable includes Tame Impala, Steven Wilson, the Mysterines, Death from Above 1979, the Maccabees, Spector, HEALTH, Mini Mansions, Fryars, Kate Boy, Meanwhile, Palace, the Amazons, Another Sky, the Big Moon, Liana Flores, Billie Marten and Kaiser Chiefs.

-Fiction has also released records by The Naked And Famous, Kate Nash, Athlete, Elbow, White Lies, Yuksek, Stephen Fretwell, Ian Brown, Jacknife Lee, Delays, Alberta Cross, Guillemots and Yeah Yeah Yeahs.
+Fiction has also released records by the Naked and Famous, Kate Nash, Athlete, Elbow, White Lies, Yuksek, Stephen Fretwell, Ian Brown, Jacknife Lee, Delays, Alberta Cross, Guillemots, Yeah Yeah Yeahs and Crystal Castles.